The Complete Guide To Tokenized Payments: How Does Tokenization Work?

 Tokenized Payments Transaction Flow

-- Step two: The merchant passes a token on to the receiving bank and, depending on the commerce environment and payment service (eCommerce, in-store merchant, mobile app), does so as part of an authorization request.
+- The merchant passes a token on to the receiving bank and, depending on the commerce environment and payment service (eCommerce, in-store merchant, mobile app), does so as part of an authorization request.

 How Does Tokenizing Credit Cards Affect PCI Compliance?